DanOrrestig/dtm_replacer/README.md

 # dtm_replacer
 Easy replacing of code variables for manual runs in external program

-Also it is posible to use in reverse to get tested and working code back to original format
+Also it is possible to use in reverse to get tested and working code back to original format :-)

 Setup:
 get the code with clone from https://github.com/DanOrrestig/dtm_replacer